How do I join SFAfA?

 How can I help?

 If you are not a partner with SFAfA, join us next year.
-We are here to help you to assist more of your patients and families in need—tell your clients, staff, friends and associates about SFAfA.
+We are here to help you to assist more of your patients and families in need – tell your clients, staff, friends and associates about SFAfA.
 Encourage donations to SFAfA.
 Consider collecting donations for us through our Donation Dog House Program.
 Memorialize your patients by joining our In-Memoriam Program.
 Volunteer and help us out.
-Like us on Facebook.
-Together we can help more deserving families and their beloved pets.
+Follow us on Facebook and Instagram.
+Together we can help deserving families and their beloved pets.